kanungo/DNSC_6211_Programming_for_Analytics/Assignments/Regression_Classification/README.md

     # LOAD DATA HERE

     #create model object with hyperparamater n_estimators
-    #this will make a 500 trees in the model
+    #this will make 500 trees in the model
     clf = RandomForestClassifier(n_estimators=500)

     # train the model with training frames